lfritz/notes/quotes.md

 # Quotes

+## John Gall: Systemantics (1978)

+> A complex system that works is invariably found to have evolved from a simple
+> system that works.

 ## Martin Kleppmann: Designing Data-Intensive Applications (2017)

 Page 10:

 > Scalability [...] is not a one-dimensional label that we can attach to a
-> system: it is meaningless to say "X is scalable" or "Y doesn’t scale".
+> system: it is meaningless to say "X is scalable" or "Y doesn't scale".

 ## Jane Jacobs: The Death and Life of Great American Cities (1961)